grafana/loki/docs/sources/clients/promtail/stages/drop.md

   [source: <string>]

   # RE2 regular expression, if source is provided the regex will attempt to match the source
-  # If no source is provided, the regex will attempt to match the log line
+  # If no source is provided, then the regex attempts to match the log line
   # If the provided regex matches the log line or a provided source, the line will be dropped.
   [expression: <string>]